 These conditions make for an extraordinary snorkeling site.
 Visitors marvel at the vast, cathedral-like spaces and vividly blue water.
 In winter, its appeal only increases.
 How many people can say they swam in Iceland in the middle of winter?

-During your dive, dry suits keep you dry, while thick undersuits will stave off the cold.
-Wetsuit hoods and gloves, if used, let the water in, but it warms quickly.
+During your dive, dry suits keep you dry, while thick undersuits keep you warm.
+Wetsuit hoods and gloves, if used, let the water in, but they warm quickly.
 Your guides are professional scuba instructors with a wealth of experience in cold water, and they'll provide you with the appropriate equipment.

 Picture from Meet on Location 30 Minute Snorkeling Tour in the Crystal Waters of Silfra

-Of course, no activity is without risks, and snorkeling in the Silfra fissure is no exception.
-Therefore, to take a Silfra diving tour or snorkeling tour, you must be over 16, at least 110 pounds (50 kilograms), and four foot nine inches (150 centimeters).
+Of course, no activity is without risks, and snorkeling in the Silfra Fissure is no exception.
+Therefore, to take a Silfra diving tour or snorkeling tour, you must be over 16, at least 110 pounds (50 kilograms), and 4 feet 9 inches (150 centimeters).

 Whale Watching in Iceland in December